 - 1 cup vegetable broth

-- ½ to 1 teaspoon sherry vinegar or red wine vinegar, I used red wine vinegar
+- 1/2 to 1 teaspoon red wine vinegar or sherry vinegar

 Instructions

-- In a medium pan or skillet, heat about ¼ cup extra virgin olive oil over medium heat.
-Add the garlic slices and cook, tossing around until the garlic has turned golden brown and the oil is just shimmering (about a couple of minutes).
+- Infuse the oil.
+Set a medium skillet over medium heat and add the extra virgin olive oil and sliced garlic.
+Cook, stirring until the garlic has turned golden and the oil is shimmering, this should only take a couple of minutes.

-- Remove the garlic from the pan and discard or keep for other uses.
+- Discard garlic.
+Remove the garlic from the pan and discard or keep for other uses.

-- Lower the heat and add the tomato paste, smoked paprika, red pepper flakes and cornstarch, whisk to combine.
-Slowly add the vegetable broth and keep whisking until the broth is incorporated and the sauce has a smooth and somewhat creamy consistency.
+- Finish the sauce.
+Lower the heat and add the tomato paste, smoked paprika, red pepper flakes, and cornstarch; whisk to combine.
+Slowly add the vegetable broth, and whisk until the broth is incorporated and the sauce has a smooth, velvety consistency.
 Add 1/2 to 1 teaspoon red wine vinegar, whisk again, and remove from the heat.

-- Transfer to a serving bowl or drizzle over your patatas bravas or transfer to a mason jar to store.
+- Serve.
+Transfer to a serving bowl, drizzle over your patatas bravas store for another use.
 Allow the sauce to cool before transferring to the fridge.

 Notes